Every layer of the stack got faster. Except infrastructure.

 Parallel Operations

-When changes don't overlap, run them simultaneously.
-Multiple teams can work on the same codebase without waiting in a queue.
+When changes don't overlap, run them simultaneously—even inside the same root module.
+Multiple teams ship without waiting in a queue.

 Resource-Level Locking